Case Study: Stanford.edu Link Boosts Website Traffic (Get One for Yourself)

 google edu search results

 Doing research in Scrapebox is much faster, of course.
-I have gathered a list of 555 potential sites in less than a minute.
+I gathered a list of 555 potential sites in less than a minute.

 Simply remove the “site:edu” part at the end of each search string to get access to all the domains.
-In my case, the search string below has returned more than 1,000 unique link building opportunities.
+In my case, the search string below has returned more than 1,000 unique link-building opportunities.

 intitle:”network monitoring”